Bailey Lab Staff

 Audrey.Duff@NationwideChildrens.org

 In her early graduate career, Audrey studied the influences of microbial colonization and how pioneer colonization shapes immune development in broiler chickens through host-microbiota crosstalk.
-This initial exposure led me to pursue a more profound understanding of how the microbiota drive immunoregulatory events and how the intestinal microbial community can be manipulated to improve overall health.
+This initial exposure led her to pursue a more profound understanding of how the microbiota drive immunoregulatory events and how the intestinal microbial community can be manipulated to improve overall health.

 Audrey's research in the Bailey Lab primarily examines the impact of prenatal stress (PNS) on offspring immune development and disease susceptibility.
 Importantly, PNS is associated with changes in the intestinal microbiota of exposed offspring that persist into adulthood, and epidemiological studies have found that children exposed to PNS have an increased risk of acquiring early-life infections.
 She is interested in understanding how PNS affects early-life immune development and whether PNS-associated abnormalities in the microbiome contribute to the immune dysregulation and altered disease susceptibility observed in these offspring.